Class C Motorhome Reviews

-We are the owners of a classic motorhome admired and desired by many prospective motorhome buyers: the Winnebago Rialta.
+We are the owners of a classic motorhome admired and desired by many prospective motorhome buyers: the Winnebago Rialta (shown at the top of the page).
 In production from 1995 to 2005 the Rialta ceased being manufactured by Winnebago because the VW Eurovan chassis upon which it was built was no longer being made for the American market.

 We love the low profile, aerodynamic and attractive body style and we get stopped often by people admiring it as what they have been looking for.
 Besides looks there are other features we like about the Rialta.